 Tips for Growing Dwarf Citrus in Containers

 - Citrus do best with bright light.
 Indoors, this can be difficult, but a sunny southern window will keep them happy through winter.
+Consider using supplemental lighting (such as an LED bulb) to give your plants more light during the darkest winter days.

 - The flowers are self-fertile, but you can help pollinate indoors by shaking the branches or using a Q-tip or soft paintbrush to move pollen among the flowers.

 - Water citrus when the top 3 inches are dry.
 They need good drainage and don’t like to sit in soggy soil.
 One thing to keep in mind if you bring them indoors for winter: Outdoors, in bright sunlight, the trees will require a lot more water than they do when brought indoors and put into a dimmer environment.
-Adjust your watering schedule accordingly!
+Adjust your watering habits accordingly!

 - I keep my lemons a manageable size by trimming the tops and the roots an equal amount—about 25%—every 2 to 3 years when I repot them, almost like a bonsai.